devtron-labs/devtron/docs/user-guide/creating-application/workflow/ci-pipeline.md

 ## 1. Continuous Integration

 CI related configuration is provided under this section.
-We will later discuss this in detail.
-Few keys in CI pieline are given below:
+Keys concepts of CI pieline are:

 | Key | Description |
 | :--- | :--- |